Ip Man 3

 Central Guangzhou spread along Pearl River.
 Tianhe to Yuexiu: 20-30 min.
 Metro generally efficient.
 River crossings add time - consider location clustering.
 Rush hours (8-9:30am, 5:30-8pm) impact surface travel significantly.
 Summer heat (May-Oct) affects outdoor shooting schedules.

-Let us handle permits, crew, equipment, and logistics while you focus on capturing the heart of South China.
+From permits and crew to equipment and logistics — we handle everything on the ground so you can focus on capturing the heart of South China.